Arithmetic of curves on moduli of local systems: Background

-Given a connected smooth (compact) manifold $M$, the moduli space $X=X(M)$ we will be interested in is the character variety $X(\pi_1M)$ of its fundamental group.
+Given a connected smooth (compact) manifold $M$, the coarse moduli space of local systems on $M$ that we shall study is the character variety $X(M)=X(\pi_1 M)$ of its fundamental group.
+The complex points of $X(M)$ parametrize the Jordan equivalence classes of $\SL_2(\C)$-local systems on $M$.
 More generally, given a smooth manifold $M=M_1\sqcup\cdots\sqcup M_m$ with finitely many connected components $M_i$, we define

-For example, we have $X(S^1)\simeq\A^1$.
 The construction of the moduli space $X(M)$ is functorial in the manifold $M$.
-Any smooth map $f^*:M\to N$ of manifolds induces a morphism $f^*:X(N)\to X(M)$, depending only on the homotopy class of $f$, given by pullback of local systems.
+Any smooth map $f:M\to N$ of manifolds induces a morphism $f^*:X(N)\to X(M)$, depending only on the homotopy class of $f$, given by pullback of local systems.